 PRK all-laser, no-flap vision correction surgery is similar to LASIK because it utilizes the same laser technology to reshape your cornea and correct your vision.
 The primary difference is that during PRK surgery, the surgeon does not create a corneal flap, making this a single laser procedure.
 This is why it can be referred to as “no-flap LASIK”.

 During PRK surgery, using a very small gentle "brush", the corneal cover is painlessly removed in about five seconds.
 This cover is the skin layer of the eye that grows back quickly over several days.
 The cornea is then reshaped using our FDA approved state-of-the-art WaveLight EX500 laser.

 So, how does it work?
 Think of the cornea as a 500-page book.
 During PRK surgery, the laser starts to correct the vision at the beginning of the book just below the cover, whereas during LASIK surgery, a flap is made first with a laser and then the same laser starts 50 to 70 pages below the cover.

 If Dr. Mozayeni recommends PRK surgery, it is because he is confident PRK all-laser, no-flap surgery is a safer option for you and will provide a long-lasting result.
 The most important thing to know is the end results after PRK are equal to those of LASIK.

 Dr. Mozayeni recommends PRK surgery to approximately 25% of our patients due to one or more of the following reasons:

-Because Dr. Mozayeni is a cornea specialist, he is exceptionally capable of detecting subtle corneal abnormalities and recommending the safest procedure for you.
+Because Dr. Mozayeni is a cornea specialist with over 20 years of experience doing laser vision correction surgeries, he is exceptionally capable of detecting subtle corneal abnormalities and recommending the safest procedure for you.
 Meeting the actual laser vision correction surgeon and having a complete and thorough consultation is perhaps the most important part of your vision correction experience.